mircealungu/mircea/thoughtstream.md

+dec 16

+P != NP.
+Verification is always going to be easier than generation.
+This also is the reason for which LLMs can be useful.
+One can save time by verifying the generated result rather than writing it.
+At the same time, when the thing is too complicated to be verified... or it is not understood so can't be verified... then it's a different story.
+It becomes a machine that generates technical debt at incredible speed.
+What kind of TD though?
+Somebody should study.

+In my opinion, the TD is the debt of making sense of the codebase.
+With LLMs once has a perfect ACME "just add water" legacy code generator.
+If one generates code much faster than they can build a mental model of it then they are in trouble.
+Peter Naur has already told us long time ago that coding is not a typing activity, but rather an activity of building mental models.

+So I guess, one solution for the problem is introducing limits to the number of lines of code a programmer can commit in a day to the repository - to the maximum likely number that they are likely to understand :)

 dec 4

 Fourth day of water fasting.
 The clarity of mind, and focus is amazing.
 Feeling no hunger.

+However, sloppy volleyball in the evening.
+On day one I played amazing.
+Tonight not so much.

 dec 1